mviereck/dockerfile-x11docker-lxde-wine/README.md

 Run Playonlinux with pulseaudio sound.
 Use host folder to preserve installed Windows applications:
  - `x11docker --home --pulseaudio x11docker/lxde-wine playonlinux`

+# Fonts: chinese, japanese, korean
+To enable chinese, japanese and korean fonts in wine, run `winetricks cjkfonts`.
+You can also use a starter provided on the desktop  for this.

 # Screenshot